vipulDudani/Web-Dev-Projects/README.md

 Technologies Used:

 Front-end development: HTML, CSS, JavaScript
-Back-end development: Java, Python, or any other preferred server-side programming language Web framework: Spring, Django, or any other preferred web framework
-Database: MySQL, MongoDB, or any other preferred database management system Additional libraries or APIs for BMI calculation, random quote generation, and other functionalities as needed.

 Overall, our web development project offers a versatile toolkit with a calculator, BMI calculator, to-do app, and quote generator, providing users with a wide range of functionalities for everyday tasks.
 The user-friendly interface, convenient features, and practical tools make it a valuable resource for users looking to manage their daily activities, calculate BMI, perform calculations, and find motivation through inspirational quotes.